-The School is determined that members of our LGBTQ+ community feel safe, included and valued.
-Members of the community must not be discriminated against because they are heterosexual, gay, lesbian or bisexual or because someone thinks they have a particular sexual orientation or they are connected to someone who has a particular sexual orientation.
+Members of the community must not be discriminated against because they are: heterosexual, gay, lesbian or bisexual or because someone thinks they have a particular sexual orientation or they are connected to someone who has a particular sexual orientation.

-Relationships and Sex Education via the School's PSHE (PSHE) programme and Biology lessons is delivered to ensure that relationships between people of differing sexual orientations are considered alongside each other, as part of the overall aim of ensuring pupils lead healthy and fulfilling lives and understand the value of caring, long-term relationships.
+Relationships and Sex Education via the School's PSHCE (Reach Out) programme and Biology lessons is delivered to ensure that relationships between people of differing sexual orientations are considered alongside each other, as part of the overall aim of ensuring pupils lead healthy and fulfilling lives and understand the value of caring, long-term relationships.

-In the co-curriculum, the School has a pupil-led LGBTQ+ Pride Society with two staff mentors, one of whom is a School counsellor, and opportunities are taken throughout the School year to learn about and celebrate the wider LGBTQ+ community.
+In the co-curriculum, the School has a pupil-led LGBTQ+ Pride Society with a School Counsellor as its mentor and opportunities are taken throughout the School year to learn about and celebrate the wider LGBTQ+ community.